 Information about the newly approved abortion pill

-In order for new medications to be added to provincial and territorial formularies (Provincial and Territorial Formularies list publically-funded drugs for individuals who qualify and/or do not have private insurance, e.g., individuals on social assistance) they must undergo a Common Drug Review that is undertaken by the independent body known as the Canadian Agency for Drugs and Technologies in Health (CADTH).
+For provinces and territories, as well as the federal government, to provide universal coverage for new medications, or to add them to their formularies (Provincial and Territorial Formularies list publicly-funded drugs for individuals who are on some form of social assistance), the drugs must undergo a Common Drug Review that is undertaken by the independent body known as the Canadian Agency for Drugs and Technologies in Health (CADTH).